gummikana/CombinatorialsAbstractGame/README.md

-# probabilities_abstractgame
+# combinatorials for an abstract game
-Just some probabilities for an abstract game I'm working on
+Just some combinatorials for an abstract game I'm working on